rakh1234/rakh1234/README.md

-- Hi, I’m Razan Khalid
+- Hello, I’m Razan Khalid
-- I’m interested in Developing IOS apps.
+- I’m interested in Data Science & Developing IOS apps.
-- I’m currently learning Java Programming language, Swift programming language and SQL.

 <!---
 rakh1234/rakh1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.